Questions

 Do I need to buy the kit and insurance?

 You can get away with two weeks without our annual £30 insurance policy, after this time you will need to pay this to train.
 The Gi or uniform is the only other thing you will need and you can train without one until your first grading which takes about 3 months to get to.
-We do advise you to get one asap just so that your clothes don’t get damaged in training.
+We do advise you to get one ASAP just so that your clothes don’t get damaged in training.
 The Gi should last around 5 to 10 years at least.

 Is there a social aspect to the club?